2DGD-F0TH/2DGD_F0TH/chapters/014_Tips_Tricks.md

 Telegraphing is a nice way to suggest the player how to avoid screen-filling attacks (which would give the highest amount of "impending danger").

 ![Example of a telegraphed screen-filling attack in a shooter](./images/tips_tricks/telegraphing.png){width=60%}

+Another example of telegraphing was used in the Bioshock series: the first shots of an enemy against you always miss, that is used to avoid "out of the blue" situation, which can be seen as a form of "telegraphing" both the presence and position of enemies.

 ### Scrolling Backgrounds and Parallax Scrolling